sanprat/pypractice/README.md

 ### Files Structure
 - `index.html` - Original HTML file
-- `enhanced-index.html` - Enhanced version with improved UI/UX
-- `css/styles.css` - Original CSS styles
-- `css/enhanced-styles.css` - Enhanced CSS with modern design
+- `css/enhanced-styles.css` - CSS styles with modern design
+- `js/readme.js` - For reading instructions
+- `js/theme.js` - For light and dark theme
+- `js/ui-helpers.js` -
+- `js/advanced-engine.js` -
-- `js/main.js` - Main JavaScript functionality
+- `js/app-controller.js` -
-- `js/skulpt-setup.js` - Skulpt Python interpreter setup
+- `js/auth.js` -
-- `js/skulpt-completion.js` - Code completion functionality
+- `js/basic-engine.js` -
-- `js/enhanced-ui.js` - Enhanced UI interactions and features
+- `js/editor.js` -

 ## How to Use

-1. Open `enhanced-index.html` in a web browser to use the enhanced version
-2. Select an exercise from the sidebar
+1. Go to pybankers.com and click on pypractice link in the navbar which would open the web app
+2. There are 3 tabs, Basic, Advanced and Readme
 3. Write or modify Python code in the editor
 4. Click "Run Code" to execute the Python code
 5. View the output in the console below the editor
 6. Use the toolbar for additional features:
-   - Select examples from the dropdown
+   - Read the instructions in readme tab
-   - Get hints for the current exercise
+   - Get hints from examples in readme tab
    - Reset code to the default example
    - Clear the output console